Super-linear propagation for a general, local cane toads model: Introduction and Main Results

-Further, the front is located at $(4/3) t \sqrt{D(t)}$ for any $D$ such that $\overline D(\theta) = \theta$.
-On the other hand, when this is not the case, it is difficult to compute the exact constant in front of $t \sqrt{D(t)}$ as the Euler-Lagrange equations for the minimizers of $J$ may not be explicitly solvable.

 The approach that we follow here is based on the work of Freidlin~\cite{Freidlin1,Freidlin2}, \cite{EvansSouganidis}, Barles, Evans, and Souganidis~\cite{BarlesEvansSouganidis}, and \cite{MajdaSouganidis}.
 In the cane toads equation introduced by Benichou et.~al.~\cite{BenichouEtAl} $u(1-u)$ is replaced by the non-local term $u(1-\int u d\theta)$ and $D(\theta) = \theta$.
-In that setting and with the additional assumption that the trait $\theta$ takes values between two fixed positive constants $[\underline\theta,\overline\theta]$, Bouin and Calvez \cite{BouinCalvez} proved the existence of traveling waves, Turanova \cite{Turanova} showed that the speed of the traveling wave governs the spread of the population in the Cauchy problem, and Bouin, Henderson, and Ryzhik~\cite{BHR_delay} established a Bramson-type logarithmic delay.
-When the trait space is unbounded, as in this work, Bouin et. \cite{BCMetal} predicted that the location of the front is of order $(4/3)t^{3/2}$.
+In that setting and with the additional assumption that the trait $\theta$ takes values between two fixed positive constants $[\underline\theta,\overline\theta]$, Bouin and Calvez \cite{BouinCalvez} proved the existence of traveling waves, Turanova \cite{Turanova} showed that the speed of the traveling wave governs the spread of the population in the Cauchy problem, and Bouin, Henderson, and Ryzhik~\cite{BHR_delay} established a Bramson-type logarithmic delay between the speed of the slowest traveling wave and the location of the front for any initially ``localized'' solution to the Cauchy problem.
+When the trait space is unbounded, as in this work, Bouin et.~al.~\cite{BCMetal} predicted that the location of the front is of order $(4/3)t^{3/2}$.
 This was then verified in the local model by Berestycki, Mouhot, and Raoul \cite{BerestyckiMouhotRaoul} and by Bouin, Henderson, and Ryzhik \cite{BHR_acceleration} using probabilistic and analytic techniques, respectively.
 It was also shown in \cite{BerestyckiMouhotRaoul} that in a windowed non-local model the propagation speed is the same, while \cite{BHR_acceleration} obtained weak bounds of order $t^{3/2}$ for the full non-local model.
-A model with a trade-off term or a penalization for large of traits has been proposed and studied by Bouin, Chan, Henderson, and Kim~\cite{BCHK}.
-In the present article, we investigate only the local model as the non-local model has substantial technical obstructions.
+A model with a trade-off term, that is, a penalization for large of traits, has been proposed and studied by Bouin, Chan, Henderson, and Kim~\cite{BCHK}.
+In the present article, we investigate only the local model as the non-local model exhibits quite different behavior, see \cite{CalvezHendersonMirrahimiTuranova}.
 We also mention related works on finite domains by Perthame and Souganidis~\cite{PerthameSouganidis} and Lam and Lou~\cite{LamLou}.